How to start a Skincare Business

 At AUZi Insurance, every day we get to chat with some pretty awesome people that are rocking the skincare world.
 We’ve definitely learned a thing or 10 from the best in the industry.
-So, you want to start your own skincare brand?

 Research and Compliance

-This industry is heavily regulated (and rightly so, we’re talking skin here) and there are many rules, regulations and Acts that apply to you.
+This industry is heavily regulated (and rightly so, we’re talking about skin here), There are many rules, regulations and Acts that apply to you.
 Researching will allow you to find out all you need to know in the preparation and running of a skincare business.
 Compliance is huge in this industry, particularly in Australia.
 You cannot just whip up a body cream in your home kitchen and sell it to a consumer.
 There are rules and guidelines that apply to the setup of where you manufacture.
 Your business may also need specific registrations, permits and permission to operate, especially if you will be operating from home.

 If you don’t know where to start, start by doing a deep dive into all the resources and courses on Skincare Business Foundations.
 There you can read up on Australian Cosmetic Regulations that may apply to you.
 Jennifer Rudd started Skincare Business Foundations after building her own skincare business.
 She completed degrees in business, psychology and 10+ years in risk management, auditing and compliance and even completed a Certificate in Cosmetic Regulatory Essentials.
 Her website is a wealth of knowledge that is a must read if you want to start a skincare business.